Suhas-Koheda/RM/README.md

 - The match value from the backend is used directly: `const matchPercentage = match;`
 - No multiplication by 100 is performed on the match percentage value

-If the issue persists, check the actual value being received from the backend using the browser's developer tools (Network tab) to examine the API response.

-## Contributors

-- Original development by [Your Name]

-## License

-[Specify your license here]